The difference between the right word and the almost right word is really a large matter — it’s the difference between lightning and a lightning bug.

 Professional translation services allow for such localization and for the unerring transmission of meaning across cultures.

 Protranslating prides itself in providing round-the-clock and around-the-globe certified translation services that are guaranteed to be accurate.
-The businesses with which we partner can rest assured that our team of more than 5000 people dispersed globally provide a vast network of knowledge of local languages, laws, and cultures for their benefit.
+The businesses with which we partner can rest assured that our team of more than 5000 people dispersed globally provides a vast network of knowledge of local languages, laws, and cultures for their benefit.
 Our proprietary, efficient, and client-oriented workflows are coupled with quality control processes that have earned us ISO 9001 and 17001 certifications.
 Our security focus has led us to become the first LSP to obtain a SOC 2 Type II report, and we are firmly on the way to obtaining our ISO 27001 certification.
 Constant technological innovations that optimize and integrate cutting-edge technologies, machine learning techniques, and expert human inputs allow us to provide timely and accurate translations with the highest degree of secure and in-context language localization.

 Additionally, our industry-specialized linguists ensure that context-specific meaning is not diluted in the translation process.
 In the four-and-a-half decades of our existence, we have provided accurate translations of myriad documents to businesses operating in diverse industries: